5 Questions To Ask Yourself To Sell Your Business Quickly

 Do you want to hit the golf course, take more holidays or even look at a new challenge?

-Succession planning in relation to your business encompasses not only how the business itself will transition to a new owner but also how you will transition to a new stage in life.
+Succession planning in relation to your business encompasses not only how the business itself will transition to a new owner but also when to sell your business and how you will transition to a new stage in life.

 And part of the preparation of making your business sale-ready includes making yourself transition-ready.